SOLARIS-VI/StocksSharesPortfolio/README.md

 3. Add a pie chart to one of the webpages.
 4. Add a candle chart to one of the webpages.

-In addition to usual installs, follow these steps:

-In terminal:
-- `npm i finnhub`
-- `npm i querystring-es3`

-Then:

-1. Open `client > node_modules > react-scripts > config > webpack.config.js`
-2. Command-F and search for "fallback"
-3. In "resolve" object, add: fallback:

-{
-"querystring": require.resolve("querystring-es3"),
-},

 # Technologies Used

 - JavaScript